 This is an exciting day filled with lots of downtime!
 Be sure to bring something to do in your downtime and some healthy snacks.
 Drink plenty of water throughout the day to stay hydrated.

 All models and their respective designers must be available starting at 9am and stay until after the last show.
-No one is allowed to leave the area!

 Please be aware when eating to be very careful of all the garments around you - do not eat while wearing a stage garment if at all possible.
 If you must wear a stage garment, then throw a towel around you to protect it while you eat.
 All drinks must be a "library-safe" containers - you do not want to spill liquids on someone else's hard work!